A Meeting of Minds and Materials

 We set off from the tow path by The Canal Turn, heading South along the canal.
 At Thwaite Gate Bridge Abi talked a little about the site and the idea of producing a 'nature altar' inspired by Fritz Haeg's work in the Garden Marathon at The Serpentine Gallery in 2011.

-We followed the desire path through three fields, climbing the last rising mount to reach the woods.
+We followed the path through three fields, climbing the last rising mount to reach the woods.
 We began by exploring materials and textures: the softness of jelly ear found on Elder, the dragon skin like twigs of a fallen pine, bark, nibbled pine cones, moss and lichen.
-Abi talked about folk lore associated with pine cones - as a token of regeneration/fertility and the fibonacci pattern found throughout the natural world.
+Abi talked about folklore associated with pine cones - as a token of regeneration/fertility and the fibonacci pattern found throughout the natural world.
 We naturally scattered as a group, finding space to pay attention, look, touch, collect.
 We experimented recording natural pigments by rubbing materials onto paper.

 In the studio I documented the foraged contents before macerating in rain water and a few jars of tarn water collected at the site.
 This blend of materials will create the natural dye colour which will be used later on in the project.